 RIP Paddy - he was a good pup.

 The realisation that I have seen Paddy for the last time has come true.
-I do not know if you remember, but in my post, Xmas 2k26 MkII.
-I mentioned that I thought I had seen my dog for the last time – well, he is now buried next to Mutt in the garden.
+I do not know if you remember, but in my post Xmas 2k16 Mk.
+II I mentioned that I thought I had seen my dog for the last time - well, he is now buried next to Mutt in the garden.

 However, he was still a very loving animal.
-He was a handsome lad, here is a photo of him:
+Here are some photos of him:

 He was happiest when he had something truly smelly to eat - dead carcasses or poo - you name it.
 He would then come and try and lick my face with his offending tongue and breath that could strip wallpaper.